nitin100994/interview_shortlist_strategy/README.md

 Focus on tech stack, system design, real project ownership ⚙️🧩

-Mention ongoing release phase and flexibility in transition 🔄
+Mention release phase and flexibility in transition 🔄

-Use clean one-page format with metrics, action verbs, and client exposure 📊

-Use ChatGPT for resume creation: provide it clear info about your role, experience, skills, and tech stack — it can format your resume neatly 🤖
+Use ChatGPT for resume formatting: provide clear info on role, experience, and tech stack 🤖

-Resume should be:
+Resume formatting tips:

-In black and white, clean formatting ⚫⚪
+Black and white, clean formatting ⚫⚪

 Maximum 2 pages 📏

-Bullet points only 🔫
+Use bullet points only 🔫

-Content must be crisp, professional, and relevant to your target job role 🎯
+Crisp, relevant content only 🎯

-3. When HR Calls: Handling the Notice Period Question ☎️
+3. Handling the HR Call: Notice Period Question ☎️

 HR Question: "What’s your notice period?"